moritz-john/kmk-config-klor/docs/installation.md

 - take the [`utilities/rename_klor_left/boot.py`](/utilities/rename_klor_left/boot.py) file and drag it on your **left** microcontroller (currently named: "CIRCUITPY")
 - take the [`utilities/rename_klor_right/boot.py`](/utilities/rename_klor_right/boot.py) file and drag it on your **right** microcontroller (currently named: "CIRCUITPY")

-After a reboot the microcontroller should now appear as "KLORL" and "KLORR" respectively.
+After a reboot the microcontroller should appear as "KLORL" and "KLORR" respectively.

 #### 3) Install KMK
 1) Get [a copy](https://github.com/KMKfw/kmk_firmware/archive/refs/heads/master.zip) of KMK from the master branch